rust-lang/this-week-in-rust/content/2015-10-12-this-week-in-rust.md

 # Crate of the Week

-The Crate of this week is [Conrod](https://crates.io/crates/conrod), a simple to use intermediate-mode GUI library written in pure Rust.
+The Crate of this week is [Conrod](https://crates.io/crates/conrod), a simple to use immediate-mode GUI library written in pure Rust.
 Thanks to [7zf](https://www.reddit.com/user/7zf).

-Conrod forgos the traditional "wrap the default GUI for each operating system/desktop environment" approach and uses OpenGL to present a simple, but color- as well as powerful GUI in its own style.
+Conrod forgoes the traditional "wrap the default GUI for each operating system/desktop environment" approach and uses OpenGL to present a simple, but color- as well as powerful GUI in its own style.
 There are a good number of widgets implemented already, and writing GUI code with conrod is a breeze thanks to the very streamlined interface.

 # Quote of the Week